benjarison/variational-regression/README.md

 ## Reference

 The models implemented here are heavily based on those presented in Chapter 10 of "Pattern Recognition and Machine Learning" (Bishop, 2006).
-However a key difference is that here, each model weight has its own distribution for precision, which facilitates the construction of models with greater sparsity.
+However a key difference is that here, each model weight has its own distribution for precision, as does the noise term for the linear regression model.

 ## Examples